godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 .. image:: img/introduction_rpg_in_a_box.png

-You can find many more examples in the official showcase videos:
+You can find many more examples in the `official showcase videos`_.

-- `April 2020 desktop and console showcase`_
-- `April 2020 mobile showcase`_

 How does it work and look?
 --------------------------